Vol. I · Sport Science Journal · Est. MMXXV

 FG SAMARTSIDIS

-A slow journal on sport, science, and the craft of building better athletes — training, physiology, nutrition, recovery, and tennis, chapter by chapter.
+Sport, science, and the craft of building better athletes — training, physiology, recovery, and tennis, chapter by chapter.
+Kept by Grigorios Samartsidis — Greece's deaf No. 1, and a former No. 1 in Cyprus's mainstream men's tennis — hearing players included.

 The Sports